 - 1. Feel the door for temperature.
 If it is hot, do not open it. - 2.
-Close the room windows. - 3.
-If you cannot leave your room, stay calm.
-Call public safety at (201) 692-2222 for Metro or (973) 443-

-8888 for Florham to notify the authorities of your location.
+Close the room windows.

+- 3. If you cannot leave your room, stay calm.
+Call Public Safety at (201) 692-2222 for Metro or (973) 443-8888 for Florham to notify the authorities of your location.
 Stuff sheets or clothing cracks under doors.
-Hang a sheet out the window or shout for help to attract attention.

-- 4. If you leave the room, close the door behind you.
+Hang a sheet out the window or shout for help to attract attention. - 4.
+If you leave the room, close the door behind you.
 Stay low to the ground if smoke is present.
 Move quickly; do not run.
 Take a towel to avoid smoke inhalation.
-Wear a coat and shoes. - 5.
-Do not use elevators.
+Wear a coat and shoes. - Do not use elevators.
 Use fire exits and stairs. - 6.
 Do not re-enter the building until permitted to do so by Housing and Residence Life staff.

 Fire Drills may be conducted periodically.
 You must respond to any alarm as an actual emergency.
-In the event of an alarm, you are required to evacuate the building immediately.
+In an alarm, you must evacuate the building immediately.
 Failure to do so will result in disciplinary action.